George "Gabby" Hayes: Film career

-Hayes became a popular performer and consistently appeared among the 10 favorite actors in polls taken of moviegoers of the period.
-He appeared in either one or both the Motion Picture Herald and Boxoffice Magazine lists of the Top Ten Moneymaking Western Stars for twelve straight years and a thirteenth time in 1954, four years after his last film.
+Hayes became a popular performer and consistently ranked among the 10 favorite actors in polls taken of moviegoers of the period.
+He appeared in either one or both the Motion Picture Herald and Boxoffice Magazine lists of the Top Ten Moneymaking Western Stars for 12 consecutive years and then a thirteenth time in 1954, four years after his last film.

 Westerns declined in popularity in the late 1940s, and Hayes made his last film in the genre in 1950: The Cariboo Trail.
-He moved to television and hosted The Gabby Hayes Show, a Western series, from 1950 to 1954 on NBC and, in a new version in 1956, on ABC.
-The show was sponsored by Quaker Oats, whose products were prominently advertised during the show.
-Gabby would promote the puffed wheat product by saying to stand back from the screen and firing a cannon loaded with cereal at the screen as a tie in to their ad slogan: "shot from guns".
-He introduced the show, often while whittling on a piece of wood, and would sometimes throw in a tall tale.
-Halfway through the show, he would say something else, and at the end of the show, also, but he did not appear as an active character in the stories.
+He had appeared in 174 westerns.
+He moved to television and hosted The Gabby Hayes Show, a Western series, from 1950 to 1954 on NBC and in a version in 1956 on ABC.
+The show was sponsored by Quaker Oats, and its products were advertised during the show.
+In promoting the product, Gabby said to stand back from the screen, and he fired a cannon loaded with cereal at the screen as a tie-in to their ad slogan, "shot from guns".
+He introduced the show, often while whittling on a piece of wood, and sometimes told a tall tale.
 When the series ended, Hayes retired from show business.
 During this time, he made guest appearances on television, including several on Howdy Doody for his friend "Buffalo" Bob Smith.
-He lent his name to a comic book series, "Gabby Hayes Western" comics, published by Fawcett Publications from November 1948 until January 1957, and to a children's summer camp in New York.
+He lent his name to "Gabby Hayes Western" comics, published by Fawcett Publications from November 1948 until January 1957, and to a children's summer camp in New York.

 Death

-Following his wife's death on July 5, 1957, Hayes lived in and managed a 10-unit apartment building he owned in North Hollywood, California.
+Following his wife's death on July 5, 1957, Hayes first lived at his ranch on Toluca Lake in California.
+He later stayed at a 10-unit apartment building he owned.

 Early in 1969 he entered Saint Joseph Hospital in Burbank, California, for treatment of cardiovascular disease.
 Hayes died there on February 9, 1969, at the age of 83.
-He is interred in the Forest Lawn–Hollywood Hills Cemetery in Los Angeles.
+He is interred in the Forest Lawn–Hollywood Hills Cemetery.

 Honors

-Two stars on the Hollywood Walk of Fame commemorate Hayes's work in the entertainment industry: one for his contribution to radio, at 6427 Hollywood Boulevard, and one for his contribution to television, at 1724 Vine Street.
-In 2000, he was posthumously inducted into the Western Performers Hall of Fame at the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma.
+Two stars on the Hollywood Walk of Fame commemorate Hayes's work in the entertainment industry: one for his contribution to radio at 6427 Hollywood Boulevard and one for his contribution to television at 1724 Vine Street.
+In 2000, he was posthumously inducted into the Hall of Great Western Performers at the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma.